bisforboman/exjobb/Presentation/midterm.md

 This part was more time-consuming than expected, *is this useful to mention?*

 To help formulating the problem I approached the problem from another angle, perhaps not the best one but it helped me atleast.
-I started by formulating a simple dummy example where I wanted the
+I started by formulating a simple dummy example, to understand how a decision could be used in a context.
+This would help me come up with different usages for the decisions.
+So the variations of systems that I came up with were:

+* Single node / Multiple nodes
+* Decentralized / Centralized
+* Conjunctive decision / Disjunctive decision

+With this in mind, I choosed to focus on networks consisting of:

+* A server (a central unit)
+* An environment from where the data was collected
+* One or multiple nodes

+Where for the inital model I focused on systems with disjunctive and centralized / decentralized decisions.
+With this I mean systems where the decision could be taken by data from a single collection node and the system either took the decision on a central level (from the server) or a decentralized level (e.g. a node).

 #### Prove correctness